How I Use PARA to Organise My Digital Life

 I use PARA to organise all my digital files and folders across every part of life.
 It helps me file and find things quickly, freeing up brain space for more important decisions.

-I also use a PARA-ish structure for my task management (technically PAA).
+I also use a similar structure for my task management.
 The same rules apply: projects end and are archived, areas continue, and resources live in my digital storage.